Aimee Diehl writes from her home in rural Cornwall, VT, where she lives with her husband, two daughters, and a dog.

 Microgreens growing under the lights of a Sunlite Garden.

 Where do I begin?
 Start with a warm, sunny windowsill (direct sunlight from a south-facing window is ideal) and a small, clean container.
 Plastic take-out dishes and disposable pie plates work well, as do clear fruit or salad boxes.
 If your chosen container doesn't have built-in drainage, poke a few drainage holes in the bottom.
 Then, prepare to plant:

 Microgreens need about four hours daily of direct sunlight to thrive.
 In winter months, some may need even more.
 Leggy, pale greens are a sign of not enough sunlight.
 Light needs can also be satisfied with a grow light that has a low heat output — you don't want to scorch your delicate greens.

 If your climate is suitable, microgreens can be also be grown outdoors in the garden, under shade.
 Like all fragile seedlings, you'll need to protect them from weather extremes and drying winds, not to mention hungry garden pests.

 When do I harvest?
 Depending upon the type of seeds you've selected, your microgreens will be ready to harvest about two to three weeks after planting.
 Look for the first set of "true leaves" as a sign of readiness.
 Then grab your scissors and snip the greens just above the soil line.

-To serve, wash the microgreens with clear water and dry well with paper towels or a salad spinner.
+To serve, wash the microgreens with water and dry with paper towels or a salad spinner.
 Harvest and serve them immediately for the freshest flavor, and add to soups, salads, sandwiches or main dishes.
 Store remaining cut microgreens in a plastic bag in your refrigerator.